Are memory enhancement drugs really smart drugs? Do they really improve memory and focus? Read about the pros and cons

 - These drugs allow users to go without sleep for extended periods of time which is detrimental to your brain health in the long term.

 - Many users report loss of creativity.
 In his book Moonwalking with Einstein, U.S. Memory Champion Joshua Foer describes experiencing “concentrated thinking with blinders on” under the influence of these drugs.
 (5)

-- There is doubt that these drugs actually do increase mental functions.
+- There is some doubt that these drugs actually do enhance mental functions.